entropyxyz/entropy-docs/docs/basics/quickstart.md

     ?
 Would you like to password protect this key? y
     ```

-    This password is used to locally encrypt your account.
+    This password is used to encrypt your account locally.
 If you forget this password, you won't be able to access this account.

-1. Once you've entered your password the CLI will output some information about your new account:
+1. Once you've entered your password, the CLI will output some information about your new account:

     ```plaintext
     New account: